moj-analytical-services/user-guidance/source/documentation/about.md

 AP gives analysts the tools to develop reproducible analytical pipelines (RAPs) to automate time–consuming and repetitive tasks, allowing them to focus on interpreting the results.

-Reproducible analytical pipelines are achieved in AP with three elements:
+Reproducible analytical pipelines are achieved in AP with four elements:

 * datasets are versioned - snapshots of the data are taken when imported into AP with automated pipelines
 * code is versioned - in GitHub
 * system libraries are standardized - a standardized virtual machine running R Studio/Jupyter, or code running in an explicitly defined Dockerfile
+* project local dependencies are managed - using renv with RStudio, or venv with JupyterLab, to create project local package libraries

+For more information on RAPs, please read the following online materials: [RAP Manual](https://moj-analytical-services.github.io/rap-manual/), [RAP Companion](https://ukgovdatascience.github.io/rap_companion/), or [this blog post](https://dataingovernment.blog.gov.uk/2017/03/27/reproducible-analytical-pipeline/).

-GitHub provides a single location for all of our code -- this enables analysts to collaborate more effectively, share knowledge, do peer review and produce high–quality reproducible analysis
+GitHub provides a single location for all of our code -- this enables analysts to collaborate more effectively, share knowledge, do peer review and produce high–quality reproducible analysis.
+Internally developed packages containing peer reviewed functions with unit tests to solve common analytical problems, such as the R package [mojrap](https://github.com/moj-analytical-services/mojrap), will help in this regard when adopted more widely and contributed to by the analytical community.
+This will also promote the harmonisation of coding approaches across teams and reduce the duplication of similar functions.

+To engage further with the MoJ RAP community, please contact Aidan Mews to join the RAP publication group team on MS Teams, or join the [#rap](https://app.slack.com/client/T1PU1AP6D/C02DSC3Q4P6) channel on Slack.

 ## Secure and well-engineered environment